qualiaMachine/ML_with_Amazon_SageMaker/learners/instances-for-ML.md

 title: Instances for ML
 ---

-The below table provides recommendations for selecting AWS instances based on dataset size, computational needs, and cost considerations.
+The below table provides general recommendations for selecting AWS instances based on dataset size, computational needs, and cost considerations.

-#### Notes:
+#### Genearl Notes:
-- **Minimum RAM should be at least equal to dataset size** unless using batch processing
+- **Minimum RAM** should be at least 1.5X dataset size unless using batch processing (common in deep learning).
-- **Deep learning models** can process large datasets in batches, reducing RAM needs.
-- **Large tabular/text datasets** often require in-memory processing, so instances with high RAM (1.5× dataset size) are recommended.
+- The **m5** and **c5** instances are optimized for CPU-heavy tasks, such as preprocessing, feature engineering, and model training without GPUs.
 - **GPU choices** depend on the task (T4 for cost-effective DL, V100/A100 for high performance).
 - The **g4dn** instances are cost-effective GPU options, suitable for moderate-scale deep learning tasks.
 - The **p3** instances offer high-performance GPU processing, best suited for large deep learning models requiring fast training times.
-- The **m5** and **c5** instances are optimized for CPU-heavy tasks, such as preprocessing, feature engineering, and model training without GPUs.

 | **Dataset Size** | **Recommended Instance Type** | **vCPU** | **Memory (GiB)** | **GPU** | **Price per Hour (USD)** | **Suitable Tasks** |
 |-----------------|------------------------------|----------|------------------|---------|--------------------------|--------------------|